thandal/nanopy/README.md

 * `--demo`.
 Run in demo mode.
 Never broadcast blocks.

 ## Support
-Find me on discord in NANO's channel.
-My handle is `npy#2928`.
+Contact me on [reddit](https://www.reddit.com/user/nanopy_).
 You can support the project by reporting any bugs you find and/or submitting fixes/improvements.
 When submitting pull requests please format the code using `yapf` (for Python) or `clang-format` (for C).
 ```
 clang-format --style google -i nanopy/*.c
 yapf --style google -i -r nanopy nanopy-wallet setup.py